Does Apple CarPlay use data? It all depends on the kind of apps you’re using and the services you want to render to you at that particular moment.

 Some of the latest car models came along with built-in support controls for the Carplay infotainment system, to work seamlessly.

-So, does CarPlay use data?
+So, does CarPlay require a data plan?
 If you’re an Apple fan and you’re using CarPlay integration while driving, you now know that mobile data is needed for a quite big lot of apps that require online access.

-If you’re just using CarPlay to take basic controls as answering calls or reading text messages, it won’t require any data.
+If you’re just using the CarPlay app to take basic controls such as answering calls or reading text messages, it won’t require any data connection.